piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Day 15: Showcasing Your Knowledge and Preparing for the Future 🌟

 - Incorporating What You've Learned into Real-World Scenarios
+- Setting up your Github Profile, LinkedIn profile, and resume to include the projects
 - Preparing for Interviews, Networking, and Continuous Learning

+### Day16: Bonus Lecture: How to debug real-time issues with Azure DevOps
+- Lesson learned
+- How to start debugging your issues and ask for help wherever you are stuck
+- 10 real-time issues that we have faced during the playlist implementation and how did we fixed them